www-codeblock-io/Sovereign/README.md

    bitcoind -server -daemon
    ```

-8. Check sync is complete
+8. Check sync is complete (the "blocks" & "headers" number needs to match, if not then there are still blocks being downloaded and synced).
    ```bash copy
    bitcoin-cli getblockchaininfo | head
    ```